apache/spark/docs/apache-airflow/configurations-ref.rst

 This page contains the list of all the available Airflow configurations that you can set in ``airflow.cfg`` file or using environment variables.

+Use the same configuration across all the Airflow components.
+While each component does not require all, some configurations need to be same otherwise they would not work as expected.
+A good example for that is :ref:`secret_key<config:webserver__secret_key>` which should be same on the Webserver and Worker to allow Webserver to fetch logs from Worker.

 .. note::
     For more information on setting the configuration, see :doc:`howto/set-config`